gatsbyjs/gatsby/docs/docs/page-query.md

 ---
-title: Querying data in pages with GraphQL
+title: Querying Data in Pages with GraphQL
 ---

 Gatsby's `graphql` tag enables page components to retrieve data via a GraphQL query.